ProjectsEpi/KeySuperspreadingEvents/README.md

 Folder details: Each folder is named ParametersEstimation_ddmmyyy, where ddmmyyyy represents the date until the data were considered for the estimates.

-Figure details: In each file rows from top to bottom: incidence, mortality and effective reproductive number and columns from left to right: vaccine coverage in one year: 30%, 50%, 70%
+Figure details: Rows from top to bottom represent incidence, mortality and effective reproductive number, respectively.
+Columns from left to right illustrate vaccine coverage, in one year, of 30%, 50%, 70%, respectively.

 To view the html files in your web browser, please download them in a zip file then adjust with your zoom function for a complete view of each graph.